Jonstep101010/minishell-rs/README.md

 A gradual rewrite of a [c2rust](https://github.com/immunant/c2rust) transpiled [project](https://gh.jschwabe.site/42_minishell).

-This was a personal project to see how C systems programming constructs/syscalls can be implemented in a more readable/concise way.
+This was a personal project to see how C systems programming constructs/syscalls can be implemented in a more concise way.

 ## journey